Samba* as a host¶

 The os-clr-on-clr bundle also includes the Samba binaries.

-If valid users is not specified, then anyone with a user account on the machine and with their Samba password already set can access the folder.
+valid usersis not specified, then anyone with a user account on the machine and with their Samba password already set can access the folder.
 However, the account is only able to access files and folders for which they have appropriate permissions.

-Use chown or chmod to change either the owner of the file or the permissions to allow other users to access the file.
+Use either chown to change the owner of the file or use chmod to change the permissions to allow other users to access the file.

 [Global] map to guest = bad user [Downloads] path=/home/clearlinuxuser/Downloads read only = no guest ok = no valid users = clearlinuxuser [Documents] path=/home/clearlinuxuser/Documents read only = no browsable = yes guest ok = yes